SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: Introduction

-We introduce \textbf{\sharpnet}, an MLP variant designed to represent functions that are smooth almost everywhere while exhibiting non-differentiability at specific locations. {\sharpnet} augments the network input with a geometric prior: an auxiliary \emph{feature function} that captures the desired set of sharp features.
-We define this feature function as the solution to a Poisson equation with jump Neumann boundary conditions, resulting in a field that is smooth away from the feature set and $C^0$-continuous with a normal derivative discontinuity along it.
-This construction draws on classical PDE theory and Green's third identity, which reduces to a boundary integral with a closed-form formulation for numerical computation.
+We introduce \textbf{\sharpnet}, an MLP variant designed to represent functions that are smooth almost everywhere while exhibiting non-differentiability at prescribed locations. {\sharpnet} augments the network input with a geometric prior: an auxiliary \emph{feature function} that encodes the desired set of sharp features.
+We define this feature function as the solution to Poisson's equation with jump Neumann boundary conditions, yielding a field that is smooth away from the feature set and $C^0$-continuous with a normal-derivative discontinuity along it.
+This construction draws on classical PDE theory and Green's third identity, leading to a boundary-integral formulation with closed-form expression for numerical evaluation.

-Our framework applies both when feature geometry is available and when it must be inferred.
-If sharp feature locations are known, the feature function is fixed during training.
-When the feature geometry is unknown, The feature locations and MLP parameters are trained in an end-to-end framework as our feature function is fully differentiable.
+Our framework applies both when feature geometry is known and when it must be inferred.
+If the sharp feature locations are available, the feature function can be treated as fixed during training.
+When the feature geometry is unknown, the feature locations and the MLP parameters can be optimized jointly in an end-to-end manner because the feature function is differentiable with respect to the feature geometry.

 We validate {\sharpnet} on both 2D and 3D problems.
-In 2D, we evaluate distance function learning and medial axis learning, where the latter corresponds precisely to the non-differentiable feature curves.
-In 3D, we test {\sharpnet} on learning CAD models under three distinct setups, covering both fixed and learnable sharp features.
-In all cases, {\sharpnet} attains superior accuracy in the vicinity of non-differentiable regions.
-By comparison, raw MLPs and Instant NGP~\cite{Muller2022INGP} consistently fail to represent these sharp structures.
-NH-Rep~\cite{Guo2022NH-Rep} must partition the surface into multiple patches and derive sharp edges via their intersections, making it difficult to handle open (non-closed) sharp edges.
-As illustrated in Figure~\ref{fig:teaser}, {\sharpnet} accurately reproduces the intended non-differentiable behavior, whereas the baseline architectures have significant difficulties.
+In 2D, we study distance-field fitting and medial-axis learning, where the medial axis coincides with the non-differentiable feature set.
+In 3D, we evaluate {\sharpnet} on CAD reconstruction under three settings (i.e., meshes, oriented points and unoriented points), encompassing both fixed and learnable sharp features.
+Across all settings, {\sharpnet} achieves higher accuracy near non-differentiable regions.
+By contrast, standard MLPs and {\ingp}~\cite{Muller2022INGP} consistently fail to reproduce these sharp structures.
+NH-Rep~\cite{Guo2022NH-Rep} requires surface partitioning into multiple patches and reconstructs sharp edges through patch intersections, making open (non-closed) sharp edges difficult to handle.
+As illustrated in Figure~\ref{fig:teaser}, {\sharpnet} accurately reproduces the intended non-differentiable behavior, whereas the baseline architectures struggle substantially.